 - Explore other avenues for satisfying your resourcing needs globally that can maintain compliance while also allowing for rapid deployment.

 Global Employment Outsourcing (GEO) can help you mitigate many of the risks associated with independent contractors.
-Learn more about the benefits of transferring your international contractors to our GEO model here.
+Learn more about the benefits of transferring your international contractors to GEO, contact us today.